 The Patagonia Tres 3-in-1 Parka may be the last jacket you ever buy, which is pretty darned eco-friendly in itself.
-This jacket has a two-layer waterproof-breathable shell, fully welded seams, and a DWR finish and is insulated with reclaimed certified responsible 700-fill-power duck down.
+This jacket has a two-layer waterproof-breathable shell, fully welded seams, and a DWR finish.
+The fill is reclaimed certified responsible 700-fill-power duck down.
 The zip-out jacket attaches to the parka with center-front zippers and snapped loops at the cuffs and back neck.

 This zip-out jacket offers super coziness as a mid-layer or all by itself on non-rainy days.
 It has two zippered handwarmer pockets lined with brushed tricot, a secure outer pocket, and a zippered interior pocket.

 The H2No® performance outer shell is rain and wind resistant, and the horizontal quilting helps insulation stay in place.
-There are two chest pockets with snaps, two lower pockets with watertight, coated suppers, and a zippered interior chest pocket that doubles as a stuff sack.
+There are two chest pockets with snaps and two lower pockets with watertight, coated zippers.
+The zippered interior chest pocket doubles as a stuff sack.

 There’s an adjustable and removable hood for added awesomeness and the jacket is hip length.

 The downside?
 This 3-in-1 jacket weighs a stonking 45 ounces (or 1.3 kg).
-That doesn’t feel all that weighty while you’re wearing it, but you’re not going to want to pack the whole thing in your backpack and lug it around just in case.
+That doesn’t feel too heavy during wear, but you probably won’t want to pack this jacket ‘just in case’.

 Highlights: The best heavy jacket around, made with up to 80% recycled fill and designed by mountaineering guides who know their business.

-Bight Gear (formerly MtnLogic) make one of the best heavy jackets around, designed to keep you super-warm on its own or as a mid-layer in extreme exposure conditions.
-The company uses a team-based design approach, with more than 60 guides working at Rainier Mountaineering Inc. offering their expertise from spending six months a year in the mountains.
+Bight Gear (formerly MtnLogic) make one of the best heavy jackets around.
+The Swelter Jacket can keep you super-warm on its own or work as a mid-layer in extreme conditions.
+Bight relies on design input from more more than 60 guides working at Rainier Mountaineering Inc. This means every product is truly tried and tested by experts who spend six months a year in the mountains.

-This design approach means the Swelter has a bunch of cool features lacking in less outdoorsy puffer jackets.
-These include a slightly longer length to avoid the cold gap between layers, and a stretch panel on the cuffs, so you can get the jacket on fast without needing to remove your gloves.
+The result is a superb puffer jacket with a bunch of cool features lacking in less outdoorsy designs.
+For instance, the Swelter is slightly longer than standard, to avoid the cold gap between layers.
+There’s also a stretch panel on the cuffs, so you can get the jacket on fast without removing your gloves.

-The Swelter is insulated with Polartec Power Fill, made up of 80% recycled post-consumer materials.
-At 18.07 ounces, this thing ain’t light, but it will keep you as cozy as can be.
+The Swelter boasts Polartec Power Fill insulation comprising up of 80% recycled post-consumer materials.
+At 18.07 ounces, this jacket isn’t light.
+It will, however, keep you as cozy as can be.
 It has a 20-denier rip-stop nylon shell and a DWR finish.